Shia LaBeouf Is Bested By 4chan Trolls Yet Again

 — FACT (@FACT_Liverpool) March 23, 2017

 4chan is infamous for its trolling ability and cyber attacks.
-Known for their ‘raids’ of rival websites, 4chan trolls are responsible for an endless list of DDoS attacks, mass prank calls and emails, social media account hacking, inappropriate viral trends, hoax news stories, compromised information including credit cards, and various projects and operations that 4chan members see as justice or retribution.
-4chan was involved with online scandals such as Gamergate and the mass release of nude celebrity photos, also known as the Fappening.
+Known for their ‘raids’ of rival websites, 4chan trolls are responsible for an endless list of DDoS attacks, mass prank calls and emails, social media account hacking, inappropriate viral trends, hoax news stories, compromised information, including credit cards, and various projects and operations that 4chan members see as justice or retribution.
+4chan was involved with online scandals such as Gamergate and the mass release of nude celebrity photos; also known as the Fappening.
 According to a Huffington Post article, “the site’s users have managed to pull off some of the highest-profile collective actions in the history of the Internet.”

 Oops.. they did it again!!
 4chan users capture Shia Labeouf’s flag in Liverpool, England!#ThursdayThoughts pic.twitter.com/wYMj1ucOtu